Jimmy-Lo/English_Writing/README.md

 27. But that’s a bit verbose, especially if you need to modify local variables.
 28. The quintessential example of a deep learning model is the feedforward deep network.
 29. Mitchell provides a succinct definition about maching learning.
+30. Several proposed approaches have yet to entirely bear fruit.